Blundell’s School, Tiverton, Devon

 Not for: There’s no getting away from the fact that this is one of the South West’s sportiest schools, so just bear that in mind.

 Dare to disagree?
-Well that’s absolutely fine, but why don’t you get yourself along to the school for a taster session, family visit or one of the open days?
-The next one is an enrichment morning for the Prep School on Mon 7 May (bank holiday), at 9.30am, where you can ask all the questions you need and make your own mind up.
+Well that’s absolutely fine, but why don’t you get yourself along to the school for an individual tour or one of the open days?
+The next one is Open Day for the Senior School on Saturday 12 October, where you can ask all the questions you need and make your own mind up.
 Call or visit the website for the details and let me know how you get on!